Real-World Light Field Image Super-Resolution via Degradation Modulation: Related Work

 \subsection{Single Image Super-Resolution}

 The goal of single image SR is to reconstruct an HR image from its LR version.
-According to different degradation settings, existing single image SR methods can be roughly categorized to single degradation based methods and multiple degradation based methods.
+According to different degradation settings, existing single image SR methods can be roughly categorized to single degradation based methods and multi-degradation based methods.

 Early works on DNN-based single image SR are generally developed on a single and fixed degradation (e.g., bicubic downsampling).
 Dong et al. \cite{SRCNN14} firstly applied convolution neural networks to image SR and developed a three-layer network named SRCNN.
 Although SRCNN is shallow and lightweight, it outperforms many traditional SR methods \cite{timofte2013anchored,timofte2014a+,yang2010image,kim2010single}.
 Since then, deep networks have dominated the SR area and achieved continuously improved accuracy with large models and complex architectures.
 Kim et al. \cite{VDSR} applied global residual learning strategy to image SR and developed a twenty-layer network called VDSR.
 Lim et al. \cite{EDSR} proposed an enhanced deep SR (EDSR) network by using both global and local residual connections.
 Zhang et al. \cite{RDN} combined residual learning with dense connection to build a residual dense network with more than 100 layers.
 Subsequently, Zhang et al. \cite{RCAN} developed a very deep network in a residual-in-residual architecture to achieve competitive SR accuracy.
 More recently, attention mechanism \cite{RNAN,DNLN,zhang2021context} and Transformer architectures \cite{SwinIR,lu2022transformer} have been extensively studied to achieve state-of-the-art SR performance.